 17. Bryce Salmi KB1LQC built a very rugged-looking clone of George Smart’s above with some modfiications dead bug style.

 18. Romanian amateur Alexandru YO2LDK built a simple HF upconverter circuit using an NE602.
 This has an amplifier, limiter, regulated supply and 100MHz frequency like several of the ones pictured, but the circuit itself looks quite different.
 The amplifier stage is ahead of the limiter, which looks like this one is offering a constant gain versus the adjustable gain some of the others have offered.
 It looks like this one has more tunable components, which means a little more work to dial it in.
 I didn’t see any photos of the completed product.

 19. Nick G0CWA built an interesting switchable upconverter design, complete with instructions and board layout PDFs.

-There are plenty of options to build or buy for getting HF signals into the VHF range for your RTLSDR.
 With these choices, there are plenty of options for getting HF signals into the VHF ranges for use with the RTLSDR.
 It’s not difficult to modify these plans for even higher fidelity and accuracy, such as by increasing filtering on the power lines, building a shielded enclosure, improved antenna systems, and more.